bentomas/node-async-testing/README.md

     }

-**node-async-testing** lets you be explicit about the number of assertions run in a given test, you can set `numAssertions` on the test object.
+**node-async-testing** lets you be explicit about the number of assertions run in a given test: set `numAssertions` on the test object.
 This can be very helpful in asynchronous tests where you want to be sure all callbacks get fired: